A Search Fund

 CapitalPad for Searchers

-“CapitalPad’s investment was invaluable for helping close our SMB deal.
+“CapitalPad’s investment was invaluable for helping close our transaction.
 Highly recommended for searchers.”

 Brian Seeling